 Extremely Limited Resources

-With only approximately 800 speakers in Australia, professional Matu Chin translators and interpreters are extremely scarce.
-Community-based bilingual workers are often the only available resource.
-Organisations may need to explore creative solutions including remote interpreting, community language helpers, and collaboration with Chin community organisations.
+With only approximately 800 speakers in Australia, professional Matu Chin translators are extremely rare.
+Community-based bilingual workers are the primary resource.
+Organisations may need to explore creative solutions including remote translation, community language helpers, and collaboration with Matu community leaders to identify available language resources.